-Recent Media Engagement
+Recent Media AND PUBLIC Engagement

 The Why?
 Factor: BBC Radio 4 and BBC World Service

 Sally Holloway, Felicity Bryan Associates

 Helen Purvis and Sue Ayton, Knight Ayton Management

 - Social and Evolutionary Neuroscience Research Group (SENRG) Research Group

 PhD (Archaeology), MSc (Evolutionary Anthropology), BA(Hons) Anthropology and English

 My research focuses upon the psychology, cognition and neurobiology of human social relationships.
 I am interested in how individuals maintain their closest relationships and why people might differ in their desire and ability to do this.
 I have a particular interest in long term romantic relationships and the father-infant relationship.